meshcloud/meshcloud-docs/docs/meshstack.openshift.md

 By defining a Landing Zone for OpenShift certain configurations can be enforced during replication.

+### Resource Quota

+With OpenShift [ResourceQuotas](https://docs.openshift.com/container-platform/3.11/dev_guide/compute_resources.html) the number of resources inside a namespace (meshProject) can be limited.
+In order to setup such a quota limit write, or drag and drop, your OpenShift ResourceQuota file into the respective field when creating a Landing Zone.

+### Templates

+Templates can also be synchronized automatically with OpenShift if they are put into a Landing Zone and assigned to a meshProject.
+This is similar to the ResourceQuotas handling.

 ### Default Labels

 Labels are used to identify existing Resources inside OpenShift or Kubernetes projects.
-It is possible to define a set of default labels which get applied to every resource created via meshtack.
-Usually these managed resources are created by a Landing Zone configuration.
+It is possible to define a set of default labels which get applied to every resource created via meshStack.
+Usually these managed resources are created by a Landing Zone configuration (e.g. [ResourceQuotas](https://docs.openshift.com/container-platform/3.11/admin_guide/quota.html) or [Templates](https://docs.openshift.com/container-platform/3.11/dev_guide/templates.html)).

 In order to set these default labels use the replicator OpenShift platform configuration and set the property `default-resource-labels` like so: